joachimBurket/simple-rust-api/README.md

 # simple-rust-api
-A simple RUST API for learning
+A simple RUST API to learn Rust in web using Rocket and Diesel